linode/docs/docs/websites/host-a-website-with-high-availability.md

 The final step in creating a highly available website or application is to load balance traffic to the application servers.
 In this step, we'll use a NodeBalancer to distribute traffic between the application servers to ensure that no single server gets overloaded.
 NodeBalancers are highly available by default, and do not constitute a single point of failure.

-For instructions on how to install, follow our guide on [getting started with NodeBalancers](/docs/platform/nodebalancer/getting-started-with-nodebalancers).
-Be sure to use the private IP addresses of your application servers when adding nodes to your backend.
+For instructions on how to install this component, follow our guide on [getting started with NodeBalancers](/docs/platform/nodebalancer/getting-started-with-nodebalancers).
+Be sure to use the *private* IP addresses of your application servers when adding nodes to your backend.

 {: .note}
 > Nodebalancers are an add-on service.
 Be aware that adding a Nodebalancer will create an additional monthly charge to your account.
 Please see our [Billing and Payments](/docs/platform/billing-and-payments#additional-linode-services) guide for more information.